omar123487/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-20-hiago - a script that removes all letters c and C from input.

-21-21-reverse - a script that prints a word in reverse.
+21-21-reverse - a script that prints input in reverse.

-22-
+22-22-users_and_homes - a script that displays all users and their home directories, sorted by users.